-The Farmworker Housing Study and Action Plan for the Salinas Valley and Pajaro Valley recognizes the need for the conversion of hotels/motels for workforce or emergency housing.
+The City of Salinas is facing a housing crisis as documented in the 2019 Monterey County Point in Time Count, which identified 1,182 Salinas residents as homeless.
+The 2018 Farmworker Housing Study and Action Plan (FHSAP) for the Salinas Valley and Pajaro Valley further underscores the housing need, determining that additional 45,560 units of farmworker housing are needed just to alleviate critical overcrowding in farmworker households.
+One of the actions in the FHSAP recognized the need for the conversion of hotels/motels for workforce or emergency housing.
 Multiple stakeholder groups acknowledge that the conversion of underperforming hotels/motels is preferable to potential displacement if prohibited in hotels/motels.
-Proposed requirements for Extended Stay Hotel/Motels include, but are not limited to, the following (see attached draft City Council Ordinance):